yogurt-foundation/yogurt-css-documentation/docs/svg/stroke.md

 ## Stroke

-Utilities for styling the stroke of SVG elements.
+Utilities for sets the outline color of an SVG.

 ### Class